-- Review an investment process flow chart. - Review all investment manager fees. - Review the use of derivatives in the Fund. - Review use of soft dollars and commissions paid by investment managers or brokers. - Review the competitive position of the services provided by the custodian bank (every 5 years). - Review illiquid investments (private equity, non-traditional investments) regularly. - Conduct an annual review of proxy voting policies and their executions. - Review the results of all regulatory compliance requests from Fund investment managers and investment advisors. - Review and amend benchmarks established for the total Fund and for Fund investment managers. - Review actuarial characteristics and comparative funded status of the Fund.
+- Review an investment process flow chart. - Review all investment manager fees. - Review the use of derivatives in the Fund. - Review use of soft dollars and commissions paid by investment managers or brokers. - Review the competitive position of the services provided by the custodian bank. - Review illiquid investments (private equity, non-traditional investments) regularly. - Conduct an annual review of Investment Policies, including, but not limited to, the Derivatives Policy (Appendix V herein), the Proxy Voting Policy and their executions, (Appendix VI, herein), the Corporate Actions Policy (Appendix VII, herein), the Securities Lending Policy (Appendix VIII, herein) and the Soft Dollar/Commission Recapture Policies (Appendix IX, herein). - Review the results of all regulatory compliance requests from Fund investment managers and investment advisors.

+- Review and amend benchmarks established for the total Fund and for Fund investment managers. - Review actuarial characteristics and comparative funded status of the Fund.